u-blox/XPLR-IOT-1/README.md

 # XPLR-IOT-1

-This repository contains compiled hex and binary files for the XPLR-IOT-1, based on the source code from the firmware repository noted below.
+The content of this repository - binary and hex files for updating XPLR-IOT-1 - has been moved to https://github.com/u-blox/XPLR-IOT-1-software/tree/main/tools_and_compiled_images

 Additional repositories associated with XPLR-IOT-1 are available for application firmware, Node-RED dashboard, and the hardware design: